ros2/ros_network_viz/README.md

 * [ ] Support lifecycle updates on nodes that don't have /transition_events
 * [x] Show if a node is a ComponentNode
 * [ ] Show the nodes that are inside of a ComponentNode
-* [ ] Have the ability to select one or more nodes and hide them (how do we get them back?)
+* [x] Have the ability to select one or more nodes and hide them

 ## Topics